mandaris/labarum/README.md

 * Create parameters `showDebugInfo` & `showAuthorInfo`
     * Defaults to `false`
     * The information is rendered into the page but is hidden using `display:none` in inline style.
+    * Can be toggled on or off in plugin settings.

 * Adjustments in different aspect of the theme to prepare to moving to [CUBE CSS](https://cube.fyi)

 * Modifications to tables
-	* Using `min-width` and centering the table to the container
+	* Using `min-width` and `margin: auto` for centering the table to the container and making use of the space that is available.

+* Modifications to code blocks
+	* An update in rendering added more styling.

+* Removed increased padding on links as part of a:hover

+* Added styling for `<s>`
+	* This was previously overlooked as it was thought to be the same as `<del>`.

 * Update the README.md